 True insight lies beyond the intellect leaving space for it to do what it is designed for best - informed by insight.

-8. Knowledge is power, and as an emergent quality is something we all have.
+8. Knowledge is power, and as an emergent quality is something we all have access to.

-10. Acknowledgement and gratitude are strong catalysts for change; synchronising our personal mind with the impersonal infinite mind.
+10. Acknowledgement and gratitude are strong catalysts for change; synchronising our personal mind with the impersonal and infinitely loving mind.